besacier/AMMIcourse/README.md

 **Project itself (3h)**

-I will be online on **Tue 23d, Wed 24th, at 4pm (GMT+2)** for Q&A on this project.
+I will be online on **Tue 23d, Wed 24th, at 5pm (GMT+2)** for Q&A on this project.

 You must at least achieve part 1 of this project (part 2 is optional)

 **part 1 (collecting 2h of read speech in your own language)**

 You should first gather a text (in your own language) to be read.
-To record 2h of speech, this text should be at least 20,000 words long.
+To record 2h of speech, this text should be at least 20,000 words long and be tokenized in senttences.

-You should record sentences **in your native language** using Lig-AIkuma from the BTEC corpus.
+You should record sentences **in your native language** using Lig-AIkuma.
 For this, use the **ellicitation (from text) mode** and record utterances.
 Before that, you should **carefully fill the speaker metadata information**.

 **part 2 (collecting raw speech)**